nf-core/test-datasets/README.md

       - test_scATAC_S1_L001_R\{1,3\}_001.fastq.gz: Read 1 and 2 of a downsamples version of the cellranger-atac-tiny-bcl-simple-1.0.0.csv data (chr1).
       - test_scATAC_S1_L001_R2_001.fastq.gz: Dual index i5 read (16 bp) of a downsamples version of the cellranger-atac-tiny-bcl-simple-1.0.0.csv data (chr1).
   - genome
+    - 'genome_strtablefile.zip': An StrTableFile zip folder for 'genome.fasta'
     - BUSCO
       - 'chr22_odb10.tar.gz': BUSCO database 'primates_odb10.2021-02-19.tar.gz' purged of entries not matching 'genome.fasta'.
     - chr1: directory for reference files using chr1 rather than 22, used for cellranger-atac